 In February 2018, the school celebrated safer internet day, focusing on safer passwords.

-For guidance on how to set up parental controls click the following link:
+For guidance on how to set up parental controls click the following link or go to internet matters using the link at the bottom of this page:

 1. The Importance of the Internet and Digital Communications